ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-overview.rst

    capacity.
 Pixhawk allows current APM and PX4 operators to seamlessly transition to this system and lowers the barriers to entry for new users.
--  The NuttX real-time operating system, features high performance, flexibility, and reliability for controlling any autonomous vehicle.
+-  The NuttX real-time operating system features high performance, flexibility, and reliability for controlling any autonomous vehicle.
--  A Unix/Linux-like programming environment, Integrated
+-  A Unix/Linux-like programming environment, integrated
-   multithreading and autopilot functions such as Lua scripting of missions and flight behavior provide powerful development capabilities.
+   multithreading and autopilot functions such as scripting of missions and flight behavior provide powerful development capabilities.
 -  A custom PX4 driver layer ensures tight timing across all processes.